Cattux/Voron-Legacy-Duplicator-i3/README.md

 &ast;&ast;&ast;These aren't on the original BOM, the design intent is to have the ends of the extrusions tapped and drilled so that they can be screwed together with M5 bolts.
 In fact the design doesn't allow for them in all corners.
 I used them anyway since I already bought them, but I'd suggest leaving them off.

-&ast;&ast;&ast;&ast;I haven't looked to see where all of these are used, but I assume more will be required for the added corner brackets (2 per bracket).
+&ast;&ast;&ast;&ast; I originally added more to the BOM for the corner brackets, but the corner brackets are totally not required.

 &ast;&ast;&ast;&ast;&ast;I am going to keep using my BLTouch as I really like printing on glass and the inductive probes only work on a spring steel plate.